jimwins/titi/docs/models.rst

 To save having type out model class name prefixes whenever code utilises ``Model::for_table()`` it is possible to specify a prefix that will be prepended onto the class name.

-See the :doc:`Configuration` documentation for more details.
+See the :doc:`configuration` documentation for more details.

 ID column
 ~~~~~~~~~